tomatolog/manticore/docs/11_reporting_bugs.rst

 In case of crashes we sometimes can get enough info to fix from backtrace.

-Sphinx tries to write crash backtrace to its log file.
+Manticore tries to write crash backtrace to its log file.
 It may look like
 this:

 ::